 Welcome to all our new students and parents!
 We’re so glad you joining our school community.

-- Current parents will be reaching out to let you know about playdates, hikes, and other Covid-conscious gatherings to help you and your children become better acquainted with everyone at school.
+- Parents from the Welcoming Committee will be reaching out to make sure your introduction to the Aspen Country Day School community is warm and informative.
+Some summer activities to get parents and children together include playdates, hikes, and other gatherings to help you and your children become better acquainted with everyone at school.

 - Check the summer page with assignments for your children to complete, with some required reading, math, and world language assignments for older students; suggested learning activities for younger children; and reading and outdoor activities for all.

-- Watch your email and ParentSquare feed for updated calendars for the school year, information about health and safety protocols, and more.
+- Watch your email and ParentSquare feed (get the app here!) for updated calendars for the school year, information about health and safety protocols, and more.